 If you know you’re going to be where grocery stores are plenty, don’t bog down your RV with unnecessary weight with heavy bottles, jars and cans.
 You can pick those ingredients up along the way.
 Oh and those bottles, jars and cans create bulky and heavy trash which may make it difficult to find proper recycling or trash disposals.

 Unless you’re going to be RVing to a desolate or sparse location, grocery stores are typically within a 20-30 mile radius of your destinations.
 So, don’t think you need to pack everything into your pantry, fridge and freezer at the beginning of your trip.
 Just make sure you have your meal planner journal within arm’s reach in your RV, tow vehicle or toad.

-5. Having the right RV kitchen gadgets and cooking utensils
+Have the right RV kitchen gadgets and cooking utensils

 RV kitchens are very small and don’t afford much storage space for excessive kitchen gadgets and cooking tools.
 If you’re a simple cook, then your stock of kitchen utensils won’t require much.
 However, if you love to chef it up, you’ll want to make certain you have all the right tools to make an absolutely fabulous meal.

 Also, having small appliances like an Instant Pot (3-quart or 6-quart or 8-quart), cast iron dutch oven, grilling pan, wok, pasta pot, rice cooker, smoothie maker or food processor, etc. might be essential to a preparing and cooking your meals.
 However, you need to have a place to store them.
 Again, it bears repeating, depending on the size of your RV, weight is critical.
 So having everything plus the kitchen sink may not work for your smaller motorhome, camper or van.

 You may want to not want to store a kitchen gadget or appliance you’re only going to use once.
 Asking a neighbor at the campground or RV park to borrow a kitchen gadget is always an option.